OpenHumans/GSoC/00_ideas.md

 * your personal idea!

 These projects require rudimentary skills in web application design to connect to *Open Humans*.
-Students will learn how to interface with the APIs of their data source as well as the Open Humans API.
-Additionally students will become more familiar with building decentralized applications.
-This project can be mentored by [Mike](https://github.com/mcescalante)
-[Mad](https://github.com/madprime) and/or [Bastian](https://github.com/gedankenstuecke).
+Interns will learn how to interface with the APIs of their data source as well as the Open Humans API.
+Additionally interns will become more familiar with building decentralized applications.
+This project can be mentored by [Mike](https://github.com/mcescalante), [Mad](https://github.com/madprime) and/or [Bastian](https://github.com/gedankenstuecke).

 #### Contributing